DurhamGoon/100-days-of-code/README.md

 ![yessir](https://media.tenor.com/Q-6bm0V5s4EAAAAC/matsuoka-shuzo-shuzo.gif)

 This is about holding myself accountable.
 I'm going to code for a hour a day while supplementing my learning with Coursera (thanks job).
+I'm also taking weekends and holidays off to avoid burnout. 😪
 <br>
 <br>
 Check out the first round of 100 days below: